Have You Considered These Psych Career Specialties?

 Knowing some of your options and their main areas of focus can help you decide which psych career specialty may be right for you.
 The following suggestions may help.

 Discover five psych career specialties you can choose to work in.

-The position of clinical psychologist involves assessing and treating mental, emotional, and behavioral disorders.
+The clinical psychologist position involves assessing and treating mental, emotional, and behavioral disorders.
 The goal is to treat complex problems, promote resilience, and facilitate change.

-A passion for listening, learning, and discovering is required to successfully provide services.
-The focus is on normal and abnormal behavior, mental and emotional health, and mental illness and its prevention.
+A passion for listening, learning, and discovering is required to provide services successfully.
+The focus is on normal and abnormal behavior, mental and emotional health, mental illness, and prevention.